adamtilson/adamtilson.github.io/lecture/lec-02/markdown.md

 Consistent - an axiom cannot be proven to be both true and false
   - Absolutely required

-Complete - an atomic set of axioms which can be used to prove all other axioms
+Complete - an atomic set of axidioms which can be used to prove all other axioms
   - Unfortunately this doesn't exist
   - People have dedicated their careers to finding them